Necas209/Theater-App-gRPC/README.md

 # Theater Service gRPC
- Theater services, written in C# and .NET, supported by gRPC.
+ Theater service, written in C# and .NET, supported by gRPC.